CSpanias/cspanias.github.io/_posts/2023-12-06-HTB - DVWA - Brute Force.md

 	![](high_hydra.png)

 	> What's the difference between `Medium` and `High`?
-The source code adds an Anti-CSRF token, but seems not to work here.
+The source code adds an Anti-CSRF token, but it does not seem to work.

 ## Security: Impossible